 You can score tickets to games without paying a dime.
 Will you be working for a marketing agency in the local community?
 Chances are, a set of non-used tickets that come with the sponsorship deal may be available.
 Consult the company’s marketing team to see if they are available.

-While buying tickets digitally, you are often billed a wide range of “convenience” charges that can double your ticket’s total cost in some instances.
+When buying tickets digitally, you are often billed a wide range of “convenience” charges that can double your ticket’s total cost in some instances.
 Typically you can avoid these fees by buying tickets at the box office in the stadium.

 You may be stunned, but you are sure to have a couple of friends who are season ticket holders, or at least know someone who might be a season ticket holder for professional or college sports activities.
-One of the easiest ways to save money is to easily network to seek season ticket holders among your family and friends.
+One of the easiest ways to save money is to network and seek season ticket holders among your family and friends.

 Buying tickets from a scalper might save you cash, but it also opens up the possibility of being scammed or engaged in illegal activity.
 Alternatively, on legal reseller websites, you can search for second-hand tickets to confirm validity and guarantee your order.